 This course is predicated on the assumption that the best way to learn and be successful is for all of us to become actively involved in this class.
-A considerable amount of time, therefore, is devoted to reviewing and debating lecture material, actively listening to lectures and videos, participating in class discussions and illustrating ideas from personal experiences, and seeking and sharing interesting new information related to outdoor recreation.
-On a day to day basis, therefore, everyone is expected to be active by:
+A considerable amount of time, therefore, is devoted to reviewing and debating lecture material, actively listening to lectures and videos, participating in class discussion and illustrating ideas from personal travels and experiences, and seeking and sharing interesting new information related to natural resource-based tourism.
+On a day-to-day basis, therefore, everyone is expected to be active by: